md-rosh02/LaborsLoom-MERN/README.md

 Want to contribute?
 Feel free to **fork the repository**, create a feature branch, and submit a pull request.
 Check out our **Contributing Guidelines** (if applicable) for more details.

 ## License
-This project is licensed under the **MIT License**.
-Feel free to use, modify, and distribute it as per the license terms.
+This project is licensed under the **REC License**😂.
+Feel free to break, blast, and distribute it as per the REC terms.

 ---
 _If you find this project useful, consider giving it a ⭐ on GitHub!_ 🚀